 Could it be second time lucky for Dionne Warwick in Cannes?

-Don't Make Me Over, co-directed and co-produced by Dave Wooley and David Heilbroner, is set to offer a glimpse into the life of one the most famous, yet notoriously private, hitmakers of the last 60 years.
-The documentary, written by Wooley, will tell the dramatic story of Warwick's meteoric rise from New Jersey gospel choirs to international crossover superstardom.
+Don't Make Me Over, co-directing and co-produced by Dave Wooley and David Heilbroner, and written by Wooley, is set to offer a glimpse into the life of one the most famous, yet notoriously private, hitmakers of the last sixty years.
+The documentary will tell the dramatic story of Warwick's meteoric rise from New Jersey gospel choirs to international cross-over superstardom.

 "While the world knows her many hits, Dionne has quietly guarded her astonishing, inspiring personal journey," said Heilbroner.
 "We are both honored and thrilled to bring this great artist's life and legacy to the screen."

 Added Wooley: "This has been a passion project of mine.
 I'm elated to see it become a reality."
 David Garrett's Mister Smith Entertainment will launch sale and unveil select footage from the film to international buyers at the Cannes market next month.

 This article originally appeared on The Hollywood Reporter.